-In 2016 Q2, 911 Call Assessment Performance was 87.3%, a 2.4% point increase from the same period last year.
-The associated graph also shows performance when set for different standards, that being assessing and transferring within 40 seconds, 60 seconds, and 80 seconds.
+In 2016 Q4, 911 Call Assessment Performance was 89.4%11, an 8.5% point increase from the same period last year.
+The associated graph also shows performance when set against different measurement standards, such as calls being assessed and transferring within 40 seconds or 80 seconds.